 Error code

-Samsung Washing Machine Error Code 1C - Water Level Sensor Problem
+1C Error in Samsung Washing Machine - Meaning, Water Level Checks and Help

-Samsung washing machine error code 1C usually means the washer cannot trust its water-level reading, often because of a pressure sensor issue, trapped foam, or a level-sensing fault.
-Check first for oversudsing, unusual filling, water left in the drum, or overflow-style behaviour, then stop and book a repair if the code comes back.
+A 1C error in a Samsung washing machine usually means the washer cannot trust its water-level reading, often because of a pressure-sensor issue, trapped foam, or a level-sensing fault.
+Check first for oversudsing, unusual filling, water left in the drum, or overflow-style behaviour, and stop using the machine if the 1C error in the Samsung washing machine comes back.

 Quick answer